Cynthia (Gaba girl): History

-Additionally, a whole host of "Gaba Girls" were to follow.
-The Gaba Girls were life-sized, carved-soap mannequins modeled after well-known New York debutantes for the windows of Best & Company.
+Additionally, a whole host of "Gaba girls" were to follow.
+The Gaba girls were life-sized mannequins modeled after well-known New York debutantes for the windows of Best & Company.
 They were much lighter, at 30 lb, than the typical 200 lb New York store mannequin.
-With the Gaba Girls and their realistic successors’ appeal, mannequins became an important new tool used by sellers to attract their clientele.
+With the Gaba girls and their realistic successors’ appeal, mannequins became an important new tool used by sellers to attract their clientele.

 Cynthia herself soon became dazzlingly famous.
 Cartier and Tiffany sent her jewelry, Lilly Daché designed hats for her, and couturiers sent her their latest fashions, furrieries sent minks.
 Cynthia began to receive large quantities of fan mail and was photographed by Alfred Eisenstaedt.
 She was given a credit card from Saks Fifth Avenue, and had a box seat subscription to the Metropolitan Opera House.
 She had her own newspaper column and a successful radio show.
 In 1938, she went to Hollywood to appear in the movie Artists and Models Abroad.
 In 1939, she was back in New York to see the notorious play Madame Bovary at the Broadhurst Theater.

-Cynthia met her demise when she slipped from a chair in a beauty salon and shattered.
-The press reported her death, and Gaba appeared distraught, but eventually reconstructed her.
-In December 1942, however, Gaba was inducted into the Army.
-Cynthia retired, and it wasn't until 1953 that she came back to the public in a TV show.
-But the magic was over, and Cynthia was soon to be stored in a cupboard for good.
+Some accounts of Cynthia's exploits appear to be apocryphal, as they lack corroboration by contemporary reporting.
+These include later reports of her being invited to the wedding of Prince Edward and Wallis Simpson (held in France in June 1937), and being flown to England for the coronation of Elizabeth II (held in London in June 1953).
+Various information about Cynthia published by fashion columnist Alice Hughes lack corroboration from other sources.

+In October 1941, Hughes stated that Gaba had tired of Cynthia, and the mannequin had been moved to the shop of a clothing designer on Park Avenue.
+In April 1947, Hughes stated that Cynthia had, at an unspecified point in time, "silently slipped off a chair and broke into a thousand pieces".
+While another source states it was reported by the press "as if a real person had died", contemporary examples of such reporting are lacking.
+In July 1950, Hughes reported that Gaba had restored Cynthia, installing "electronic talking and moving devices", and that she was being considered for a television soap opera.
+In July 1957, Hughes wrote that following Cynthia's unsuccessful television tryouts, Gaba had retired her, and thereafter only took her out once a year for display at Saks Fifth Avenue.